Condensation Survey: A Practical Guide for Inspectors

 The bottom line: Though both devices are useful tools in assessing indoor humidity issues, having both on hand ensures that you'll have all your bases covered when investigating condensation problems inside a building.

-Correctly Identifying Condensation
+Correctly Identifying Condensation in a Building

 Window sill condensationCompared to other major dampness issues (a burst pipe, for example) condensation is a relatively easy problem to remedy.